NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

 !!! note "Note"

-      Do not unplug the Nordic Thingy prototyping platform during this process.
+      Do not unplug the Nordic Thingy prototyping platform during the programming process.

 ## Programming using a USB cable